 - Full resolution - you really do need full resolution storage because you might want to make prints of some of these in the future.
-Storing your images on Facebook isn't going to cut it; they compress the images there to save on storage, so the resultant image isn't go to look good when printed, even if it looks OK on screen.
+Storing your images on Facebook isn't going to cut it; they compress the images there to save on storage so the resultant image isn't go to look good when printed, even if it looks OK on screen.
 Not all photo backup services store at full resolution, so be sure to select one that does.

 - Price - of course, price is important.
 You don't want to be locked into an expensive plan, so pricing is a key point.
 Many - but not all! - photo sharing services are quite pricey once you pass the basic plans.
-Don't worry, we have some good recommendations for you below.
+Don't worry, I have some good recommendations for you below.

 Best photo backup services